A Quick Guide to Machine Translation

 Furthermore, by authoring in content management systems you are able to save high quality translated content and reuse it for future projects.
 Having this system in place you can reduce translations costs and increase consistency across projects.
 These Quality at Source steps result in better quality raw MT output and thus in turn higher post-editing productivity.

-MT is evolving.
+Machine Translation is evolving and the new type of MT, called Neural Machine Translation, is a hot topic nowadays.
 Since about 2013, internet giants like Google and Microsoft began to explore the possibility of using neural networks.
 Neural networks are statistical learning models that were first used in speech and image recognition technology.
 Its application in Machine Translation enables engines to train themselves using a process which is similar to the way a human brain works – through trial and error.

 This process is called “deep learning”, and comes from the principles which have been established through the implementation of Big Data analytics.